Skip to content

 Spanish Pronunciation Made Easy: A Beginner's Guide: How does Spanish pronunciation differ across regions and accents

 Spanish pronunciation varies significantly across regions and accents, influenced by historical, social, and linguistic factors.
+The core difference lies in how particular consonants and vowels are articulated, which affects intelligibility and the character of each regional accent.
 Major regional differences include:

 • In Spain, particularly Castilian Spanish, the “c” before “e” or “i” and the “z” are pronounced as a “th” sound (like the English “think”), a phenomenon called “distinción.”
 This is absent in Latin American Spanish, where these sounds are pronounced as “s” (“seseo”).